Alexia1305/OtrisymNMF_DCBM/README.md

 # OtrisymNMF

-This package provides implementations of the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm.
+This package implements the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm.

 The algorithm aims to solve the following optimization problem: